 Walking Audit

-Conducting a Walking and Biking Audit is a crucial part of the planning process, as it allows you to get out into the community to walk, roll, or bike actual student routes and assess their safety.
+Conducting a Walking and Biking Audit is a crucial part of the planning process, as it allows you to get out into the community to walk, bike, and roll actual student routes and assess their safety.

 The goals of these audits are: